brevzin/cpp_proposals/2089_param_constraints/param-constraints.md

 As it turns out, we already have standardese for such an argument (or generally an expression) in C++: _constant expression_.

-In short, this concepts extension will allow for parameter identifiers to appear in requires clauses and duringoverload resolution:
+In short, this concepts extension will allow for parameter identifiers to appear in requires clauses and during overload resolution:

 * if the argument is a _constant expression_ it is evaluated as part of evaluation of the requires clause, and
 * if the argument is _not_ a _constant expression_ the entire overload is discarded.